František Kupka: World War I

 Kupka served as a volunteer in the First World War, and is mentioned in La Main coupée by Blaise Cendrars.
 Cendrars describes him as a "proud soldier, calm, placid, strong", but really too old to be a soldier, being at least 25 years older than the rest.
-When the regiment set out from Paris for the front in Picardy (they marched all the way on foot) Mme Kupka met the column as they arrived at the La Défense roundabout, near where they lived.
+When the regiment set out from Paris for the front in Picardy (they marched all the way on foot) Mrs. Kupka met the column as they arrived at the La Défense roundabout, near where they lived.
 She marched with them, carrying her husband's bag and his rifle.
 She would have marched all the way to the front, but at the end of the first day the colonel had her arrested and sent back to Paris.
 She later made her way to the front lines to spend time with her husband.
 Kupka himself left the front due to frostbite in the foot, caused by nights in the trenches waist-deep in freezing water.